 There's also The One, the TV that Philips thinks you're most likely to buy, and recommend, to friends.
 But how do all these TVs compare and which should pique your interest?

-Here are Philips' top TVs, from the new models 2019 to those from 2018 you should also consider.
+Here are Philips' top TVs, from new models to those from previous years that you should also consider.
 We're not covering all the models, just those that stand out based on their features and positioning.